-Blackfriars Road, one of the major roads running from Manchester city center into Salford, is reaping the rewards of a major litter pick that took place over the weekend.
+Blackfriars Road, one of the major roads running from Manchester city centre into Salford, is reaping the rewards of a major litter pick that took place over the weekend.

 Four volunteers from Salford Litter Heroes spent over three hours on the road on Saturday, collecting 21 bin bags full of rubbish in total.

 The volunteers’ work is obvious to those who frequent the route.
 The empty beer cans and takeaway packaging that once lined the road are now gone, as is the mess of a few smashed bottles and glasses.

 A spokesperson for Salford Litter Heroes said: ‘Interestingly, we were picking next to fencing and somehow litter managed to get on top of the fence.

 ‘Most of it had been there for years and was frozen into the ground because of the weather, but we tried our best.

 ‘The most common thing I found was plastic bottle, beer cans and herons foods bags which is located across the bridge.

 ‘We also found 3 brollies, a new package of Polyurethane Resin and a construction sign.